 Along the street front, two storeys of workspace units arranged in a colourful timber-clad terrace activate the edge of the Estate in transition.
 The café and community centre are housed in a distinct single storey volume receding into the depth of the site.
 Together, the assemblage shelters a courtyard to the rear, which connects to an existing green playspace to provide a much-needed social space for the estate and external seating for the café.

 Workspaces are sized to provide an affordable foothold for small local businesses, with a variety of micro-shop fronts along the street and larger offices upstairs.
-The community hall has been carefully designed in response to resident consultation, sharing a core with the cafe to allow flexibility for events and functions to flow between spaces and out into the rear courtyard.
+The community hall shares a core with the café to allow events and functions to flow between spaces and out into the rear courtyard.

 We made use of accessible and widely available timber framing techniques in construction, creatively assembled to allow the structures to be demounted and re-assembled elsewhere once the site comes forward for development in five years’ time.
 The lightweight structure, including a suspended timber ground floor, requires minimal foundations, reducing the embodied energy of the scheme.